 - Stop false workers’ compensation claims

 States also transmit the new hire information to the National Directory of New Hires.
-States have access to other state databases.
-Database access allows states to track down people who have moved.
+And, states have access to other state databases.
+Database access allows states to track down people who moved.

 How do you report new hires?